 The 302-301-401 East Loop Trail will pass Way Station #4, #5, #3, and #4 again on the trail described here.
 The 302 Trail section is a short spur trail to Way Station #4.
 From this way station the loop section of the trail begins.

-Take a right onto the 410/301 Trail section and follow the old forest service road for 0.4 miles before arriving at Way Station #5.
+Take a right onto the 410/301 Trail section and follow the old forest service road for 0.4 miles before arriving at Way Station #5 at mile 1.7.
 Directly across the 301 Trail detours and climbs back up the mountain eventually arriving on the road near the front parking lot.

 The 401 Trail section begins by heading north on a wide old forest service road.
 This section of the trail is a nice easy hike through the forest and remote for the State Park.

-The trail begins ascending gradually to the southwest.
-Around the 3.8 mile mark the trail resumes on an old forest service road and at approximately the 4 mile mark the trail comes to another v-junction.
+The trail begins ascending to the southwest.
+At the 3-mile mark the trail arrives at a forest road.
+Take a right onto the old forest service road.
+The trail continues for a 0.1 miles coming to another v-junction.
 Go left here to continue on the 401 Trail section of this loop trail.
 This junction is easier to not make a mistake since the old forest service road to the right has a sign saying "Not An Authorized Trail".

-The trail continues to gradually climb for the last 0.3 miles of the 401 Trail section of this loop trail and reaches its most northern point in this short section before arriving at Waystation #3 at approximately the 4.3 mile mark and elevation 1,756 feet.
+The trail continues to gradually climb for the last 0.3 miles of the 401 Trail section of this loop trail and reaches its most northern point in this short section before arriving at Waystation #3 at the 3.4-mile mark and elevation 1,756 feet.

 From Waystation #4 take the 302 spur trail back to Cool Springs Overlook.
-This is a steep ascent of approximately 600 feet in a mile back to the parking lot.
-There is a short section of this trail that offers a pretty view of Fort Mountain the highest peak in the State Park approximately a half mile from the parking lot on your right ascending the trail.
+This is a steep ascent of approximately 600 feet in a 0.8 miles back to the parking lot.
+There is a short section of this trail that offers a pretty view of Fort Mountain the highest peak in the State Park approximately 2/3(of this last section) from the parking lot on your right ascending the trail.

 And always the wonderful view from Cool Springs Overlook at the end of this loop trail.